msukhare/push_swap/README.md

 ##### about second software, `checker`:

-* `checker` verifies than the stack is sorted. `checker` reads the [standard input](https://en.wikipedia.org/wiki/Standard_streams#Standard_input_(stdin)), and applies instructions on the stack.
-If after applies the instructions the stack is sorted, well it writes "OK", else writes "KO".
+* `checker` checks that the stack is sorted. `checker` reads the instructions on [standard input](https://en.wikipedia.org/wiki/Standard_streams#Standard_input_(stdin)), and applies them to the stack.
+If after application of the instructions, the stack is sorted, it writes "OK", otherwise writes "KO".

 ## What you need for make push_swap compile ?